Vulnerability Assessment & Penetration Testing (VAPT) Explained

 Mitigating Potential Threats

 By actively assessing and testing their systems, organizations can identify potential threats and take steps to mitigate them.
 This proactive approach minimizes the chances of a successful attack and helps organizations maintain the security and integrity of their systems and data.
-VAPT helps organizations understand the tactics, techniques, and procedures that attackers may employ to compromise their systems.
+VAPT helps organizations understand the tactics, techniques, and procedures attackers may employ to compromise their systems.

 The Process of VAPT